Adam Dalgliesh: Relatives, friends, and romances

 Jane Dalgliesh is Adam Dalgiesh's aunt and his sole living relative until her death prior to Devices and Desires.
 Introduced in Unnatural Causes, she is described as a very private and cerebral person, not unlike Dalgliesh himself.
 She is fond of bird watching and possesses a cottage in Suffolk which she later sells and buys a converted windmill in Norfolk, which Dalgliesh inherits upon her death.

 Conrad Ackroyd is one of Dalgliesh's personal friends.
 He is a member of the Cadaver Club, a private club of crime enthusiasts featured in Unnatural Causes as well as other novels.
 He is editor and publisher of The Paternoster Review.
 Ackroyd's connections in the London establishment are often an asset to Dalgliesh.

-Deborah Riscoe (played by Mel Martin) is one of Dalgliesh's romantic interests; they first meet when a murder shakes Riscoe's home in Cover Her Face; their relationship develops over the course of A Mind to Murder.
+Deborah Riscoe is one of Dalgliesh's romantic interests; they first meet when a murder shakes Riscoe's home in Cover Her Face; their relationship develops over the course of A Mind to Murder.
 However, because of Dalgliesh's reluctance to commit, Riscoe ends their relationship via a letter at the conclusion of Unnatural Causes, accepting a transfer to the United States of America.

-Emma Lavenham (played by Janie Dee) is a lecturer in literature at Cambridge University.
+Emma Lavenham is a lecturer in literature at Cambridge University.
 She and Dalgleish meet in Death in Holy Orders, develop a relationship during The Murder Room, and, following Dalgliesh's convalescence from SARS on Combe Island (in The Lighthouse), decide to marry, which they do at the end of The Private Patient.

-Dalgliesh makes several small appearances in the two novels in the Cordelia Gray series, An Unsuitable Job for a Woman and The Skull Beneath the Skin.
+Dalgliesh make a appearances in the first Cordelia Gray novel, An Unsuitable Job for a Woman, and is mentioned in her second, The Skull Beneath the Skin.
 Cordelia Gray is a private detective and runs a detective agency in Kingsly Street.
 Dalgliesh is asked to look into the death of Sir Ronald Callender in Cambridge and acquits Gray of any charges.
 Gray and Dalgliesh stayed in contact, as evidenced by the congratulations card Dalgliesh receives from Gray while convalescing after a successful operation at the beginning of The Black Tower.
 Gossiping Conrad Ackroyd also remarks on Dalgliesh's being seen dining out with Cordelia in A Taste for Death.

 Adaptations

 Television

 All of James's novels featuring Adam Dalgliesh up to and including The Murder Room have been adapted for television, beginning with Death of an Expert Witness in 1983.
 The first ten novels (in the order shown below) were adapted by Anglia Television for transmission on the ITV network and starred Roy Marsden as Dalgliesh.
 The BBC took over the series in 2003, and Martin Shaw played the role in Death in Holy Orders and The Murder Room.
-The television adaptations have not always been faithful to the novel they dramatise, partly because they are out of chronological order.
+The television adaptations have not always been faithful to the novel they dramatise, partly because they were made and screened out of chronological order.